 Directly or indirectly soliciting the business of investigating or adjusting losses, or of advising an insured about first-party claims for loss or damage to real or personal property of the insured.

 Staff adjusters are typically salaried employees of an insurer or an insurer’s affiliates and do not adjust claims for entities other than their employer or its affiliates.
 Independent adjusters are self-employed or associated with or employed by an independent firm.
 Independent adjusters may adjust claims on behalf of many insurers.
-The NAIC has adopted model guidelines for Independent Adjuster Licensing Guideline (#1224) adjusters that states are encouraged to adopt.
+The NAIC has adopted a model guideline (Independent Adjuster Licensing Guideline - #1224) for adjusters that states are encouraged to adopt.
 The Appendices contain the model guideline.

 Most states recognize one or more of the following exemptions to adjuster licensing: